Propel Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 5.0

-Since implementing Propel QMS in January, the experience has been overwhelmingly positive.
+Since implementing QMS in January, the experience has been overwhelmingly positive.
 Managing documentation, tasks, and workflows has become significantly easier and more efficient.
 It’s clear that Propel has made a strong impact, streamlining our processes and enhancing collaboration across the board.

 Pros

-What I love most about Propel is its incredible efficiency and comprehensive functionality.
+What I love most about is its incredible efficiency and comprehensive functionality.
 It’s an all-in-one powerhouse that keeps our entire eQMS on track and aligned with regulatory requirements.

 Cons